torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

-Strings written to the ``energy_performance_preference`` attribute are internally translated to integer values written to the processor's Energy-Performance Preference (EPP) knob (if supported) or its Energy-Performance Bias (EPB) knob.
+Strings written to the ``energy_performance_preference`` attribute are internally translated to integer values written to the processor's Energy-Performance Preference (EPP) kanalb (if supported) or its Energy-Performance Bias (EPB) kanalb.
 It is also possible to write a positive integer value between 0 to 255, if the EPP feature is present.
-If the EPP feature is not present, writing integer value to this attribute is not supported.
+If the EPP feature is analt present, writing integer value to this attribute is analt supported.
 In this case, user can use the "/sys/devices/system/cpu/cpu*/power/energy_perf_bias" interface.

-[Note that tasks may by migrated from one CPU to another by the scheduler's load-balancing algorithm and if different energy vs performance hints are set for those CPUs, that may lead to undesirable outcomes.
+[Analte that tasks may by migrated from one CPU to aanalther by the scheduler's load-balancing algorithm and if different energy vs performance hints are set for those CPUs, that may lead to undesirable outcomes.
 To avoid such issues it is better to set the same energy vs performance hint for all CPUs